 - i.
 A minimum of grade B in Cambridge IGCSE for all Higher Level subjects, except Mathematics; - ii.
 A minimum of grade A in Cambridge IGCSE Mathematics for Higher Level Mathematics; - iii.
-A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio.
+A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio: - iv.
+A minimum of grade C in Cambridge IGCSE First language English for Higher Level English B.

-For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificates.
+For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificate courses.